acomito/expo-to-appstore-checklist/README.md

 You will receive an email for your app's approval, but it is good to check it yourself in iTunes Connect.

+## FURTHER READING

+- Wondering how to handle dev vs staging vs production?
+See [this](https://docs.expo.io/versions/latest/guides/release-channels.html)
-Wondering about how OTA updates work with your expo app?
-See: https://docs.expo.io/versions/latest/guides/offline-support.html
+- Wondering about how OTA updates work with your expo app?
+See [this](https://docs.expo.io/versions/latest/guides/offline-support.html)

-Interested in HARD MODE?
-Checkout this blog post for setting up FastLane with expo: https://blog.expo.io/automating-standalone-expo-app-builds-and-deployments-with-fastlane-exp-and-exptool-9b2f5ad0a2cd
+- Interested in HARD MODE?
+Checkout [this blog post](https://blog.expo.io/automating-standalone-expo-app-builds-and-deployments-with-fastlane-exp-and-exptool-9b2f5ad0a2cd) for setting up FastLane with expo.

 ## SOURCES